 Generally, surface water quality in the SNC jurisdiction is considered fair.
-Nitrate, chloride and zinc levels are low (with minor exceedances), while total phosphorus levels exceed the Provincial Water Quality Objective at every water quality station across the watershed.
-Total Phosphorus exceedances are minor in the headwaters of the SNR; as the river flows downstream, it accumulates additional inputs.
-Total phosphorus levels increase along the main branch of the SNR between South Mountain and Chesterville, as well as between the Chesterville and Casselman stations.
+Nitrate, chloride and zinc levels are low (with minor exceedences), while total phosphorus levels exceed the Provincial Water Quality Objective at every water quality station across the watershed.
+Total Phosphorus exceedences are minor in the headwaters of the SNR; as the river flows downstream, it accumulates additional inputs.
+Total phosphorus levels increase the most as the south branch of the SNR flows to the main branch, as well as between the Chesterville and Casselman surface water quality stations.
 This emphasizes the importance of continuing to implement phosphorous reducing programs within these areas.

 Total phosphorus levels are decreasing over time.
 Initial declines observed in the 1980's and 1990's can be attributed to the construction or improvement of sewage treatment lagoons, as well as the decision to restrict phosphate concentrations in detergents.
-Declines in total phosphorus continue to be observed - the result of improvements in agricultural land management, projects implemented through the Clean Water Program and the Total Phosphorus Management Program, as well as the increase of forest cover on the landscape.
+Declines in total phosphorus continue to be observed - the result of improvements in agricultural land management, projects implemented through the Clean Water Program, as well as the increase of forest cover on the landscape.